 The facilities for securing the transport of data are numerous.
 The following are options that you can tailor for the particular goals and requirements of your organization:

 SimpleMDM provides a robust app management solution for both iOS and macOS.
-Using native MDM functionality, or optionally an on-device agent (read more about our Munki functionality), SimpleMDM can automatically install and configure security-minded software.
+Using native MDM functionality, or optionally an on-device agent, SimpleMDM can automatically install and configure security-minded software.
 We recommend considering the following options:

 SimpleMDM can automatically keep this software up to date as well as provide a report of installed versions across your fleet of devices.